-Emil Forsberg’s goal on a deflection in the 66th minute stood as the match-winner as Sweden advanced to its first World Cup quarterfinal in 24 years with a 1-0 victory over Sweden on Tuesday in St. Petersburg.
+Emil Forsberg’s goal on a deflection in the 66th minute stood as the match-winner as Sweden advanced to its first World Cup quarterfinal in 24 years with a 1-0 victory over Switzerland on Tuesday in St. Petersburg.

 Forsberg, who had entered the match with a team-high 12 shots, was causing the Swiss fits all match long as he constantly cut inside from the left.
 He made such a move to get open as Ola Toivonen had the ball at the top of the penalty area on the left and passed to his right.